 What time of the year is the best for annual maintenance?

-While regularly maintaining your sump pump is much more important than timing, you want to make sure your device works perfectly before upcoming floods, snowmelt and groundwater rise.
+While regularly maintaining your sump pump is much more important than timing, you want to make sure your device works perfectly before upcoming floods, snowmelt, and groundwater rise.

 In this regard, there is no best time to do the annual maintenance of your pump as the amount of precipitation and groundwater level depends on the climate in your region.
 For instance, in California, there is usually much more precipitation during the winter months, while in Colorado the exact opposite is true (1, 2).

 Safety first: Having an electrical appliance that sits in water always highly increases the chance of an electric shock (it’s especially true in the case of submersible pumps).
-Therefore, before start working on your sump pump always make sure you unplug it and disconnect it completely from the power source.
+Therefore, before you start working on your sump pump always make sure you unplug it and disconnect it completely from the power source.